benbristow/spotify-linux-preview-install-script/README.md

 > - chmod +x spotifyinstall.sh
 > - ./spotifyinstall.sh

-- Once the script gives you the all clear, find Spotify by searching for it in the Unity dash or finding
-- it in your applications menu.
+Once the script gives you the all clear, find Spotify by searching for it in the Unity dash or finding it in your applications menu.

-If you think you could improve the script feel free to fork!
+If you think you could improve the script feel free to fork or request a pull.

 Licensed under the GPLv3.
 http://www.gnu.org/licenses/gpl-3.0.html